 In 1861, Thomas was recorded as the owner of the following properties that were rated in Fitzroy Ward:

-2. 44 William St - all ditto; occupied by Henry WALLS.
+2. 44 William Street - all ditto; occupied by Henry WALLS.

-There were two other properties listed, at 10 & 12 Spence's Lane, where two cottages of brick & shingle, valued at 28 & £26, were occupied by Margaret PARKER & Edward EVERETT resp; these were probably shortly after demolished & replaced by a house similar to the one at 108 Palmer Street.
+There were two other properties listed, at 10 and 12 Spence's Lane, where two cottages of brick and shingle, valued at £28 and £26, were occupied by Margaret PARKER and Edward EVERETT respectively; these were probably shortly after demolished and replaced by a house similar to the one at 108 Palmer Street.

-These street numberings were only temporary, & by 1867, the now pair of terraced houses which Thomas owned on Palmer St were numbered 126 (probably the former 108 - Thomas continued to reside in this one until his death) & 128 (the southern house, standing on the north side of Spence Lane, which ran from Palmer St to Bourke St, just north of William St, & which disappeared, around the year 2000, under the new circular south-bound on-ramp into the airport tunnel).
+These street numberings were only temporary, and by 1867, the now pair of terraced houses which Thomas owned on Palmer Street were numbered 126 (probably the former 108 - Thomas continued to reside in this one until his death) and 128 (the southern house, standing on the north side of Spence Lane, which ran from Palmer Street to Bourke Street, just north of William Street, and which disappeared, around the year 2000, under the new circular south-bound on-ramp into the airport tunnel).

 THOMAS SPENCE SERVES HIS PARLIAMENT.

-Thomas spent some time in & around the Parliamentary precinct on the east side of Macquarie St, as a sort of period contractor for minor works; and as the major contractor for erection of the 2nd chamber of the Legislature itself.
+Thomas spent some time in and around the Parliamentary precinct on the east side of Macquarie Street, as a sort of period contractor for minor

 Politics was not new to Thomas SPENCE.
 During his time in Manchester, not only had the Reform Bill of 1837 enabled Mancunians to once again send Representatives to sit in the House of Commons, a right they were deprived of at the Restoration as punishment for their support of Oliver CROMWELL in the Civil Wars, but they were also able to establish a Municipal Corporation for the Town, despite having to outlay almost £800,000 to "compensate" the MOSELEY family for their surrendering of the Manorial Rights.